jgaeddert/liquid-dsp/examples/README.md

     frame.
 Whenever frame is found and properly decoded, its callback function is invoked.

- * `flexframesync_advanced_example.c`:
-    This example demonstrates the interfaces to the flexframegen and flexframesync objects used to completely encapsulate raw data bytes into frame samples (nearly) ready for over-the-air transmission.
-An 14-byte header and variable length payload are encoded into baseband symbols using the flexframegen object.
-The resulting symbols are interpolated using a root-Nyquist filter before adding channel impairments (noise, carrier frequency/phase offset, timing phase offset, etc).
-The resulting samples are then fed into the flexframesync object which attempts to decode the frames.
-Whenever a frame is found and properly decoded, its callback function is invoked.

-    SEE ALSO: `flexframesync_example.c`
-              `flexframesync_reconfig_example.c`
-              `framesync64_example.c`

  * `flexframesync_reconfig_example.c`:
     Demonstrates the reconfigurability of the flexframegen and flexframesync objects.